Tag Archives: cinema

 Q: What if I am not a Christian?

-A: It is our primary aim to uncover and compare the beliefs promoted in the movie to a mainstream Christian worldview.
-Admittedly, our discussion leaders will likely interpret the film through a lens compatible with conservative Lutheran theology.
+A: Our primary aim is to uncover and compare the beliefs promoted in the movie to a mainstream Christian worldview.
+Admittedly, our discussion leaders will likely interpret the film through a lens compatible with relatively conservative Lutheran theology.
 However, people of all faiths and religions are invited and encouraged to share their insights.
 There will be no judgment.

 Q: Where and when will the classes be held?

-A: Responding to this need in our community, Parabolic Media has made arrangements with The Palace on the square in Georgetown to use the theater as a suitable classroom.
+A: Responding to this need in our community, Parabolic Media has made arrangements with Film Alley on Wolf Ranch Parkway in Georgetown to use the theater as a suitable classroom.
 This enables us to examine films in their most natural and powerful state.
-Unlike a movie you merely watch for entertainment, we include a discussion-a careful examination and reflection after the screening that will help us all understand the shared experience.
+Unlike a movie you merely watch for entertainment, we include a discussion—a careful examination and reflection after the screening that will help us all understand the shared experience.

-The summer 2024 classes are scheduled for Sundays in June, starting at 5:30 p.m. and ending sometime around 8:30 p.m. (depending on the length of the film).
+The spring 2025 classes are scheduled for the first Sundays in February, March, April, and May, starting at 5:30 p.m. and ending sometime around 8:30 p.m. (depending on the length of the film).

 Q: What movies will you examine?